Skip to content

 Exploring the VA Loan

-Occupancy Requirements: VA loans require borrowers to certify that they intend to use the property as their primary residence.
-However, there are exceptions for deployed service members and certain circumstances.
+Occupancy Requirements: Borrowers must use the property as their primary residence, with exceptions for deployed service members.

 Who Created the VA Loan Program?